 The award size will depend on the number of meritorious applications and the availability of appropriated funds.

 F. PERIOD OF PERFORMANCE

-Research Grant Awards are expected to be made for a period of three years.
-Out-year funding will depend upon suitable progress and the availability of appropriated funds.
+Research Grant Awards are expected to be made for a period of two or three years as befitting the project.